 – For kids sunglasses (that can be used for skiing) see our Juniors & Kids section.

 How to make the right ski eyewear choice

 As the eye cannot see UVR, good quality goggles and sunglasses have an important function in blocking UVR.
-Wearing cheap eyewear with no UV filters poses an even greater danger than wearing none at all because the pupils will dilate allowing more harmful rays into the eye.
 So always ensure the goggles or sunglasses you buy are UV400 rated providing the maximum protection from harmful UVR and are CE marked.
-It’s also worth noting that the lens colour and tint has nothing to do with the UV protection as the UV filter applied to lenses is actually clear.
+It’s also worth noting that the lens colour and tint has nothing to do with the UV protection as the UV filter applied to lenses is clear.
 So lighter coloured lenses like orange and rose can still be UV400 rated.

 Goggles or sunglasses?

-20 years ago more skiers wore sunglasses than goggles but the huge growth of snowboarding coupled with greater awareness of the risk of head damage has meant the reverse is now true – now the majority wear goggles.
+20 years ago more skiers wore sunglasses than goggles but the huge growth of snowboarding coupled with greater awareness of the risk of head damage has meant the opposite now applies – the majority wear goggles.
 By necessity helmets are worn by all snow boarders and more progressive, accomplished skiers tackling challenging snow runs and going off-piste.
 And helmets and goggles go together.